about slowing down…

 ‘I’m on my phone all the time’ (usually followed by how much they hate social media, but participate anyway)

-‘I can’t seem to relax and slow down’ (usually followed by awe or yearning over a weekly Sacred Day of Nothing)
+‘I can’t seem to relax and slow down’ (usually followed by awe or yearning over a weekly Sacred Day of Nothing or similar practice)

 ‘I feel like something is missing in my life’ (usually followed by an incredible litany of how busy they were)

-this bigger pattern of disconnect I was being shown is more than social media/phone addiction. personally, I don’t have social media accounts and am away from my phone most of the time…and I live a happy life. those things are connected.
+this bigger pattern of disconnect I was being shown is more than social media/phone addiction. personally, I don’t have social media accounts and am away from my phone most of the time…and I generally (sans fierce initiations when they arrive) live a happy life. those things are connected.

 but there’s more to being happy than avoiding what hurts us.

-are you curious? do you know who you are, today? especially if you hold space for a living, have you given yourself space and time to find out?
+are you curious? do you know who you are, today? especially if you hold space or lead for a living, have you given yourself space and time to slow and find out?

 I still hear his words – get some perspective!